Pravargav/Amadeus/English/sentences.md

 -> He jumped over the wall./The bridge goes over the river.(From One Side to the Other Crossing)

 -> The Earth moves around the Sun.

+-> Also - usually comes before the main verb or after “be.”

+-> Too - usually comes at the end of the sentence.

+-> I also work on weekends.(formal but long)/
+I work on weekends too.(less formal but short)